ajmalkoti/ajmalkoti.github.io/AcSIR_courses.md

 The course structure (not complete yet) is presented below and a subject to change according to the audiance requirement.

 **Course Outline**
-1. Seismic wave formulations
+1. Seismic wave formulation (acoustic, elastic, etc.)
 2. Green function, Reciprocity
 3. Seismic sources representation and related theorems
+4. Energy partitioning
-4. Seismic sources and Receivers
+5. Seismic sources and Receivers
-5. 2-D Acquisition Geometry and related parameter (rest, yet to include)
+6. 2-D Acquisition Geometry and related parameter (rest, yet to include)

 **Reference Books:**